justanotherdevel/LinkedListAssignment/README.md

 # LinkedListAssignment
 Linked list based assignment for data structure.

+##Errors (Yet to be fixed):
+	*Call to functions like append and prepend not working after a call to union or intersection is made although they work just fine if a call to union or intersection is not made.

 ##Important Notes:
 	*Counting for the purpose of user input starts at 1.
 	*The program takes care of reducing it by 1 to make the actual start from 0.